MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/streamlining-device-connectivity.md

 audience: ITPro
 ---

-# Migrating device connectivity for Microsoft Defender for Endpoint
+# Streamlining device connectivity for Microsoft Defender for Endpoint

 The Microsoft Defender for Endpoint service requires the use of proxy configurations to report diagnostic data and communicate data to the service.

-To simplify the configuration of network requirements and ease management, you have the option of migrating to use a Defender for Endpoint-recognized simplified domain: **\*.endpoint.security.microsoft.com** or dedicated static IP ranges for Microsoft Defender for Endpoint.
+To streamline the configuration of network requirements and ease management, you have the option of using Defender for Endpoint-recognized simplified domain: **\*.endpoint.security.microsoft.com** or dedicated static IP ranges for Microsoft Defender for Endpoint.

 > [!NOTE]
-> This feature will **not change how Microsoft Defender for Endpoint functions on a device nor will it change the end-user experience**.
+> The streamlined connectivity will **not change how Microsoft Defender for Endpoint functions on a device nor will it change the end-user experience**.
 Only the URLs or IPs that a device uses to connect to the service is changed.

 Prior to the availability of the simplified method of device connectivity, specific URLs had to be added to the allowed domains list.
 For more information, see [Configure your environment to connect to the Defender for Endpoint service](configure-environment.md#enable-access-to-microsoft-defender-for-endpoint-service-urls-in-the-proxy-server).